cbslneu/physioview/docs/index.rst

 ..
-HeartView documentation master file, created by sphinx-quickstart on Wed Sep 27 13:52:14 2023.
+PhysioView documentation master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.